Are kei trucks legal in the U.S.?

 Using kei trucks on public roads is a different story.

 Vehicle safety and emissions standards differ by federal and state law, creating a complex situation.
-Some states classify them as low-speed vehicles or do not allow them on public roads at all.
+Some states classify them as low-speed vehicles, while others restrict or prohibit public-road use.
+Because rules change and vary by state, buyers should confirm current requirements with their local DMV before purchasing or registering a kei truck.

 Some states allow use only on farms or private roads.
 Others permit driving on county roads with speed limits.
-A few states are now moving toward full license plate approval.
+Some states have begun reviewing or updating how kei trucks are classified for limited road use, but registration rules still vary widely.

 Why Americans Are Reconsidering Small Trucks